top of page

 Our Team

-The development of a satellite and ensuring that a student team is functioning properly takes a lot of resoures and planning.
-To help make critical decisions and give advice on design issues, UBC Orbit is grateful to have all the following advisors.
+The development of a satellite requires a highly cohesive team and a lot of planning and resources.
+To aid in making critical decisions and give invaluable advice on design issues, UBC Orbit is grateful to have the following advisors.

 Dave.jpg